borntyping/supermann/README.rst

 Installation
 ------------

-Supermann can be installed with ``pip install supermann``.
+Supermann can be installed with ``pip install supermann``, or you can use the provided makefile to build and distribute an RPM using [fpm](https://github.com/jordansissel/fpm).

 Supervisor can also be installed with ``pip``, or can be installed from your distributions package manager.
 Once Supermann is installed, add an ``eventlistener`` section to the Supervisor configuration (``/etc/supervisord.conf`` by default) and restart Supervisor.

 Requirements
 ^^^^^^^^^^^^